 Eco Charter

-PECT’s Eco Charter has been specifically developed for schools and supports the achievement of Ofsted’s requirements for sustainable development.
-Our Charter is the only flexible programme of its kind.
-This allows schools to strongly demonstrate the steps taken to enhance students’ knowledge of sustainability and implement long-term behaviour change, as well as recognised good practice.
+PECT’s Eco Charter was specifically developed for schools and supports the achievement of Ofsted’s requirements for sustainable development.
+It allowed schools to strongly demonstrate the steps taken to enhance students’ knowledge of sustainability and implement long-term behaviour change, as well as recognised good practice.

-Having been developed in consultation with teachers and educators, our Eco Charter is made up of 10 themes that are supported with resources to help each school achieve its goals, which will benefit the whole school and its wider community.
+Having been developed in consultation with teachers and educators, Eco Charter was made up of 10 themes that are supported with resources to help each school achieve its goals, which will benefitted the whole school and its wider community.

 Eco Flag

-Our own Eco Charter is the only accreditation for schools which is totally flexible!
-Each school chooses what they do, how they do it and when.
-There is no portfolio of evidence and no formal assessment – leaving teachers to do what they do best and teach!
+Each school chose what they did, how they did it and when.
+There was no portfolio of evidence and no formal assessment – leaving teachers to do what they do best and teach!

-This allows schools to be able to meet the specific needs of the school and its students.
-The Charter works through 5 different areas of sustainability each linking to the other and each one supporting core areas such as SMSC, British Values, Health & Well-Being, Healthy Schools, Character Education, Heath Education & Sustainability & Climate Change Strategy.
+This allowed schools to be able to meet the specific needs of the school and its students.
+The Charter worked through 5 different areas of sustainability each linking to the other and each one supporting core areas such as SMSC, British Values, Health & Well-Being, Healthy Schools, Character Education, Heath Education & Sustainability & Climate Change Strategy.

-This gives you the perfect platform to evidence your work across these areas and as you would expect we have also linked everything to the SDGs as there is not one which cannot be covered somewhere within education!
+This gave the perfect platform to evidence work across these areas and was linked to the SDGs – as there is not one which cannot be covered somewhere within education!

 We all know that environmental education does not get the time or recognition it deserves and that curriculum time is precious – so not only have these been linked but, we have worked hard to ensure that all curriculum areas are covered as well.

-Each year we celebrate all the hard work schools and students have undertaken together at our annual Eco Awards.
+Each year we celebrated all the hard work schools and students have undertaken together at our annual Eco Awards.

 Fenland 3